NEONScience/NEON-Data-Skills/tutorials/R/api-token/api-token.md

 below to add to it.
 If you don't have one, create one using File -> New File -> Text File in the RStudio menus.

 Add one line to the text file.
-In this option, don't use the `Sys.setenv()` function, and don't use quotes around the token value.
+In this option, there are no quotes around the token value.

     NEON_TOKEN=PASTE YOUR TOKEN HERE

 Save the file as `.Renviron`, in the RStudio home directory identified above.
+Re-start RStudio to load the environment.

+Once your token is assigned to an environment variable, use the function `Sys.getenv()` to access it.
+For example, in `loadByProduct()`:

+    foliar <- loadByProduct(dpID="DP1.10026.001", site="all",
+                            package="expanded", check.size=F,
+                            token=Sys.getenv("NEON_TOKEN"))